-Myrtleford is the gateway to Mt Buffalo National Park, one of the most stunning National Parks in Australia.
+- Myrtleford is the gateway to Mt Buffalo National Park, one of the most stunning National Parks in Australia.
 A network of walking tracks lead to waterfalls, lookouts and granite formations.
-Visit Lake Catani for canoeing, fishing or swimming.
+In the warmer months visit Lake Catani for canoeing, fishing or swimming.
 In winter, My Buffalo boasts tobonganning, snow play areas, snow shoe and cross country skiing.
 Abseilling, rock climbing and caving can also be experienced at Mt Buffalo.

 The Old School Museum is open Sunday's ( Sept - May) 2pm - 5pm (or by appointment)